 Defining a serviced organisation

 A ServicedOrganisation has, at first glance, a significant number of elements that can be populated (see Figure 7).
 TXC-PTI will not use most of these, however, as they are of little use to the public; they carry such information as contact details and classification of a single school, or refer to NaPTAN or NPTG codes that are not public-facing.
-Therefore, the elements listed below shall be the only fields populated.

 Permitted elements and their values in TXC-PTI are as shown in the table below: